THP troopers to do ‘more frequent, unannounced’ check-ins on Tennessee schools - NewsBreak

 THP troopers to do ‘more frequent, unannounced’ check-ins on Tennessee schools

 NASHVILLE, Tenn.
-(WKRN) — Governor Bill Lee released a video Tuesday about his school safety initiative that he first announced back in June .
+(WKRN) — Gov. Bill Lee released a video Tuesday about his school safety initiative that he first announced back in June.
 Arguably the most notable nugget Lee mentioned is that the Tennessee Highway Patrol (THP) will be occasionally checking in on schools.

-“Our Tennessee Highway Patrol Troopers are building stronger relationships with school leadership in their area,” Lee said.
-“They’re also doing more frequent, unannounced checks to see that school doors latch and precautions are in place.”Dollywood joins 7-state initiative recycling cigarette butts to keep TN River beautiful
+“Our Tennessee Highway Patrol troopers are building stronger relationships with school leadership in their area,” Lee said.
+“They’re also doing more frequent, unannounced checks to see that school doors latch and precautions are in place.”TN’s grocery tax holiday ending soon.
+What foods are tax exempt?

-News 2 also reached out to Lee’s office to ask if any other agencies will be providing random checks.
+News Channel 11’s Nashville sister station, News 2, also reached out to Lee’s office to ask if any other agencies will be providing random checks.
 They wrote back, “The State Fire Marshal’s Office, housed within the Department of Commerce and Insurance, is performing unannounced checks to see that school doors latch and proper safety precautions are in place.”
 That’s in addition to THP.

 The new check-ins come after the school shooting in Uvalde, Texas, last May.
 The Tennessee Education Association (TEA) says it appreciates the new measures.